Are you a principal contractor?

 Key actions include:

-- Notification: displaying the required formal notice on site (F10) and;
+- notification: displaying the required formal notice on site (F10)

 The PC must ensure the co-operation and co-ordination of contractors carrying out the construction work.
 Key actions include:

-- Directions: giving directions to contractors to enable the PC to comply with his own duties and;
+- directions: giving directions to contractors to enable the PC to comply with his own duties

 Contractors must provide their workforce with the required information and training to carry out work safely.
 In addition, the PC must check this happens so that every worker is provided with: